cloud-gov/product/OffboardingChecklist.md

 - [ ] Remove them from the [squad list](https://github.com/18F/cg-product/blob/master/DeliveryProcess.md#squads)
 - [ ] In the [training tracker](https://docs.google.com/spreadsheets/d/1hqU6cNeEB293OT0j3OvbdAFRkrf2zDOrPVxGfnr4sSw/edit#gid=0): if they're staying at 18F, move them to the "former teammates" tab; if they're leaving 18F, delete them from the spreadsheet
 - [ ] Remove them as invitees for any meetings on the cloud.gov calendar
+- [ ] Remove them from the cg-supportstream private Slack channel by asking #admins-slack to remove them
 - [ ] If they are leaving 18F, ensure the [18F Handbook exit process](https://handbook.18f.gov/leaving-18f/#offboarding-process) has been kicked off via the 18F talent team

 ## System Owner (or person delegated by System Owner)